Dynamics of vertex-reinforced random walks: Asymptotic results for the VRRW

-We can assume w.l.o.g. that $X_n\in T(x)$.
-First recall that, if $G=T(x)$, then the proposition is a consequence of Lemmas \ref{lem:posprob}, \ref{lem:speed} and \ref{lem:aborder}.
-We will now compare the probability of arbitrary paths remaining in $T(x)$ for the VRRWs defined respectively on the graphs $T(x)$ and $G$.
+We will compare the probability of arbitrary paths remaining in $T(x)$ for the VRRWs defined, respectively, on the graphs~$T(x)$ and~$G$.
+Let $x(n)$ [and its limit $x(\iy)$] denote the vector of occupation density defined in the \hyperref[sec:gintro]{Introduction}, on the (finite) subgraph~$T(x)$.\looseness=1